 There are many types of fraud, including cases most notably related to salespeople and investment advisors.
 However, insurance fraud is just as possible—and we’re not talking about faking an injury to get money from an insurance policy.
-Today, we’re talking about insurance bad faith in which an insurance company deceives the insured in order to hoard profits.
+Today, we’re talking about insurance bad faith, in which an insurance company deceives or misleads the insured to hoard profits.

-Let’s take a look at a different example: one couple’s experience with bad faith insurance fraud, and what we can learn from the case.
+Let’s take a look at one couple’s experience with bad-faith insurance fraud and what we can learn from the case.

 The underlying facts are straightforward: Kimberly’s husband was hurt when a semi-trailer hit his motorcycle.
 The truck driver did not have insurance.
-Kimberly and her husband sued their insurance company for uninsured motorist coverage, and after they rejected a lowball settlement offer, won a jury verdict of $250,000.
+Kimberly and her husband sued their insurance company for uninsured motorist coverage, and after they rejected a lowball settlement offer, they won a jury verdict of $250,000.
 This was the maximum amount of coverage allowed under their uninsured motorist insurance policy.
-(Kimberly’s husband, sadly, passed away from causes unrelated to his accident prior to this verdict.)

 She alleged that the insurance company lawyer either knowingly or recklessly deceived her about the existence and scope of the PLUP.
 She also alleged that because she had a prior relationship with the insurance company, the insurance company could not remain silent about the PLUP and was legally obligated to disclose that policy to her.

 The Indiana Court of Appeals rejected this argument.
-The Court said that Kimberly could argue to a jury that she reasonably relied on what the insurance company representative said to her, without having to cross-reference the insurance policy.
+The Court said that Kimberly could argue to a jury that she reasonably relied on what the insurance company representative said to her without cross-referencing the insurance policy.
 This ruling was based on, in part, the complexity of the policy.

-The Court also emphasized that its holding likely would have been different if Kimberly and her insurance company had been “dealing at arm’s length.”
+The Court also emphasized that its holding likely would have differed if Kimberly and her insurance company had been “dealing at arm’s length.”
 In that situation, if she had disregarded a written document in favor of what she’d been told, she would have been “closing her eyes to the truth” and taking “a chance” that things would work out in her favor.
-However, because she was an insured of her insurance company, she “had every right to rely” on its “fraudulent misrepresentation of complex insurance coverage.”
+However, because her insurance company insured her, she “had every right to rely” on its “fraudulent misrepresentation of complex insurance coverage.”